BluePrint Design System

 Radio button drill down

 I used radio buttons for single select across the set of high level frequency options.
 This enabled the user to see all frequency options.
-Further configuration options for each frequency appear to the right in response to the chosen frequency.
-This format enables the user to inspect all options quickly and drill into the necessary details.
+Deeper configuration options for each frequency appear to the right in response to each frequency.
+This format enables the user to inspect all options quickly and decide which is right for their needs.

 Multi-selection and visual clutter reduction